aymazhar/health-tracker/README.md

 - Vitamins (what they are taking, how much, for how long, and how often)
 - Health Conditions (diseases, allergies, etc)
 - Reminders (for what, for when)
-- If time: Other (general notes/comments), graphic representation of progress, plugins for medication/vitamin info

-Additional Notes:
-Observer pattern: implemented to update list view as new items are added to each section.